scionproto/scion/web_scion/README.md

 1. Build the full SCION image (from the SCION root directory):

     `./docker.sh build`

 2. Build and run the web image:

     `./web_scion/docker/run_docker.sh`

+### Using PostgreSQL

+By default an SQLite database is used.
+One can switch to using PostgreSQL for improved performance and flexibility.

+1. Install additional system dependencies

+    `sudo apt-get install python3-psycopg2`

+2. Update DATABASES in `web_scion/settings_private.py`

+3. Run the PostgreSQL docker image

+    `./scripts/postgres_run.sh`

 ## Usage